sommerfn/azure-docs.de-de/articles/databox/data-box-disk-deploy-picked-up.md

 ### <a name="pick-up-in-asia-pacific-region"></a>Abholung in der Asien-Pazifik-Region

-Dieser Abschnitt enthält Anweisungen für die Abholung in Japan, Korea und Australien.
+Dieser Abschnitt enthält Anweisungen für die Abholung in Japan, Korea, Australien und Singapur.

 #### <a name="pick-up-in-australia"></a>Abholung in Australien